Pierogi: Calories, Nutrition and Health Benefits

 Myth Busters

-MYTH #3: All Pierogi Are Unhealthy
+MYTH #3: All Pierogi Fillings Are Equally Unhealthy

-MYTH #5: Pierogi Have No Nutritional Value
+MYTH #4: Pierogi Have No Nutritional Value

 NutriScore by Health Goals